1. sub-units of proteins 2. 20 different types 3. 20ⁿ possibilities of proteins

 1. transcribe gene sequence into mRNA sequence (pre-mRNA) 2. occurs in the nucleus 3. pre-mRNA is written in 5'-3' direction, copied from 3'-5' DNA strand

-DNA strand running in 5'-3' direction that is not used for pre-mRNA synthesis.
+DNA strand running in 3'-5' direction used as template for pre-mRNA synthesis.

 Initiation of Transcription